yox19/Early-Warning-for-Clinical-Deterioration/README.md

 ## 🧩 Clinical Relevance
 - Adreess daily challange and gap in patient risk stratefication

-- Generate evidence to support ealry intervention patient at high risk to optimize care and improve clnical outcome
+- Generate evidence to support early intervention in patients at high risk to optimize care and improve clnical outcome

 ## Future Direction